 Suggested language: Author A receives research support/consulting fees from [sponsor name]; a detailed listing of Author A’s financial disclosures is available at [website]; Author B has equity in [organization] and serves on the board of directors [organization]; a detailed listing of Author B’s financial disclosures is available at [website].
 No other author has reported a potential conflict of interest relevant to this article.

-Types of relationships that might trigger a potential conflict of interest
+Relationships that might trigger a conflict of interest

 The following is a list of conflicts that should be disclosed.
 This list is not meant to be exhaustive; rather we provide it to give researchers a sense of the type of information that may trigger concerns about potential conflicts of interest.